onpointtech/agency-portal-v2/README.md

 To use a service outside the library, it must be inside the providers of the library.module

+### Routing Module
+This is used to have a component be replaced by different components by utilizing URLs

+### Zuul + Angular + Maven
+There is very little documentation on Zuul + Maven + Angular so this section will be a benefit to many others Zuul makes all the routes pass through it, and is able to redirect and "proxy" routes on different ports to make them all on "the same port" by using modified routes.

+Current routes used:
+- 8080 : keycloak, angular app, zuul service
+- 8081: survey service
+- 8082: claimant service
+- 8083: not used, maybe can be used to deploy external libraries

 ***
 ## AngularJS to Angular v8 Guide

 ### Using Elements
-https://blog.nrwl.io/upgrading-angularjs-to-angular-using-elements-f2960a98bc0e
+Elements allow angular components to be exported as js files, and theoretically making Angular v8 components usable in older versions of angular (such as angular JS), and even front end frameworks such as vue,react, or even plain html.
+This may aid some transition issues in migrating into angular 8. https://blog.nrwl.io/upgrading-angularjs-to-angular-using-elements-f2960a98bc0e

 ### ngMigration Assistant